Dosing and

 Chapter 3: Administration

 Administer ENTYVIO as an intravenous infusion over 30 minutes.
-Do not administer as an intravenous push or bolus.

 After the infusion is complete, flush with 30 mL of sterile 0.9% Sodium Chloride Injection or sterile Lactated Ringer’s Injection.